Sarmad Khoosat: Career

-He rose to prominence in 2001, when he wrote, directed and acted in the sitcom Shashlik, which ran for over three years on PTV.
+He rose to prominence in 2001 when he wrote, directed, and acted in the sitcom Shashlik, which ran for over three years on PTV.
+It was followed by another sitcom on Indus TV, Two Aur Two Chaar, with almost the same cast members, including Nadia Afgan, Khossat's father Irfan Khoosat, and Khoosat himself.

 Sarmad then directed a series of tele-films for Geo TV, Tamasha Ghar, in 2003, the screenwriter Saji Gul basing the work on themes dealing with subconscious desires and fears (inspired by the Freudian school of psychology).

 He later directed Piya Naam Ka Diya in 2007, in which he acted opposite filmstar Saima Noor and Erum Akhtar.
 Sarmad then served as executive director for a soap serial named Mujhe Apna Naam-o-Nishan Milay, directed by his sister Kanwal Khoosat.
-Khoosat the directed Kalmoohi that was an adaptation of Rabindranath Tagore's Chokher Bali, began airing on PTV in early 2010, also got good reviews.
+Khoosat then directed Kalmoohi, an adaptation of Rabindranath Tagore's Chokher Bali, which began airing on PTV in early 2010, and also got good reviews.
 In 2011, he gained significant prominence and acclaim with the TV drama Pani Jaisa Piyar that aired on Hum TV.
 It won him the best director award for it on LUX Style Awards.
 He directed Jal Pari, which was aired on Geo TV.
 He went on to direct Humsafar for Hum TV, which became an overnight success.
-His serial Shehr-e-Zaat was especially popular with women.
+His spiritual romantic serial Shehr-e-Zaat was especially popular with women.

 He conducted a workshop at the Lahore University of Management Sciences's annual amateur film festival in June 2011.

 Khoosat directed episodes for Faseele Jaan Se Aagay and Ashk.
 He also directed the remake of the original Pakistani film, Aina, as a telefilm.
-In 2015, he completed shooting Mein Manto.
+In 2015, he completed shooting feature film Manto and its television adaptation.

 In October 2018, he delivered a 24-hour-long live act, No Time To Sleep, enacting the last 24 hours of a death row prisoner's life, a performance which earned him critical appreciation.
 As of October 2018, he wrote the script for Saqib Malik's upcoming production Ajnabee Sheher Main, while he has two upcoming feature films as director, writing one as well.